Matching Drivers to Riders: A Two-stage Robust Approach: Two-Stage Robust Matching Problem (TSRM)

-\begin{lemma} If the surplus $\ell = |D| - |R_1| - k$ is equal to zero, Algorithm \ref{alg:73} yields a solution with a total cost less than $ OPT_1 + 5 OPT_2 $ to the TSRM. \end{lemma}
+\begin{lemma} If the surplus $\ell = |D| - |R_1| - k$ is equal to zero, Algorithm \ref{alg:73} yields a solution to TSRM with a total cost at most $ OPT_1 + 5 OPT_2 $. \end{lemma}

-\begin{proof} Consider Algorithm \ref{alg:73}.
+\proof{\textit{Proof of Lemma \ref{lemma73}.}} Consider Algorithm \ref{alg:73}.
 In the remaining of the proof, we will refer to the total cost of the solution given by Algorithm \ref{alg:73} as $ALG$, and to its first (resp. second) stage cost as $ALG_1$ (resp. $ALG_2$).
-The proof of the lemma follows immediately by combining the following two claims.
+Let us show the following two claims.

 \begin{claim} $ALG_2 \leq 3 OPT_2$. \end{claim}